erick-martins/fastlane-plugin-jira_issues_release_notes/README.md

 ### branch_jira_issues_release_notes

-This action creates a changelog based on the issue key extracted from your branch name.
-For exemple a branch called `feature/ABC-1234-some-feature` will extract to `ABC-1234` issue key.
+This action creates a release note based on the issue key extracted from your branch name.
+For example a branch called `feature/ABC-1234-some-feature` will extract the `ABC-1234` issue key.

-It should be used to generate version to validate you branch's feature before it be merged.
+It should be used to generate version to validate you branch's feature before you merge it.

 **Arguments:**